fmalmeida/bacannot/README.md

           docker build -t fmalmeida/bacannot:jbrowse -f Dockerfile_jbrowse .
           docker build -t fmalmeida/bacannot:renv -f Dockerfile_renv .
           docker build -t fmalmeida/bacannot:server -f Dockerfile_server .

-> Github actions have been set to build and push the docker images to dockerhub every 3 months in order to keep them up-to-date.

-> Each release is accompanied by a Dockerfile in the docker folder.
-When using older releases, users can create the correct image using the Dockerfile that goes alongside with the release (Remember to give the image the correct name, as it is in dockerhub and the nextflow script).
-The latest release will always have its docker image in dockerhub.

 2. Install Nextflow (version 20.07 or higher):